scrabbletank/farhome-rules/rulesdoc.md

 Add an enhanced die for every level cast above 2nd.

-___
 #### Resilient Shield
 *2nd level*
+___
 - **Casting Time:** 4 AP
 - **Range:** self
 - **Duration:** concentration, 10 minutes

 On your turn or as a reaction, you create a dampening shield around yourself.
 Make a spellcasting roll against 1 bad die, or 2 if cast as a reaction.
-On success you create a shield of force around youself.
+On success you create a shield of force around yourself.
 While the shield holds you gain Resistance 2 to all physical damage.
 The shield can take 3 hits before shattering, adding a hit for each critical rolled.
 While the spell is active you cannot take the move or sprint actions.

 Add an enhanced die for every level cast above 2nd.

 ### Third Level

-___
 #### Animate Guardian
 *3rd level*
+___
 - **Casting Time:** 10 AP
 - **Range:** touch
 - **Duration:** concentration, 1 hour